-As a student at Barton Community College and a member of the nursing community their responsibilities and requirements.
-Students are required to become familiar with the ethical and legal requirements and responsibilities addressed by Barton and by the nursing profession.
+As a student at Barton Community College and a member of the nursing community, students are required to become familiar with the ethical and legal requirements and responsibilities addressed by Barton and by the nursing profession.

 General Professional Behaviors

 General professional behavior is valued as essential for successful completion of the AHC course.
 These include: